powerlock/Ecommerce/readme.md

 ### 3. Data subsampling

 ### 4. Classification models: Logistic regression, SVM, RandomForest
- * 1.With subsampling, logistic regression shows higher recall for class 'True', it can predict 100% for class 'True' which is important.
+* 1. With subsampling, logistic regression shows higher recall for class 'True', it can predict 100% for class 'True' which is important.
 However, for class  'False' it is 0%, means it is really bad to predict 'false' class.

 * 2. With or without subsampling, linear SVM shows exact the same recall 100% which is a good model.
 However, the recall for 'false' class is 0%